rust-lang/book/nostarch/chapter15.md

 they turn it on.
 Others can come into the room and watch the TV.
 When the last person leaves the room, they turn off the TV because it’s no longer being used.
-If someone turns off the TV while others are still watching it, there would be uproar from the remaining TV watchers!
+If someone turns off the TV while others are still watching it, there would be an uproar from the remaining TV watchers!

 We use the `Rc<T>` type when we want to allocate some data on the heap for multiple parts of our program to read and we can’t determine at compile time